Haiderahandali/Hack-Computer/README.md

 |chapter 11: Jack Compiler II|Extending the Jack compiler|Currently in progress using the C language|
 |chapter 12: Operating System|Building an Operating System for the Hack Computer (interacting with both, hardware and software) |Not implemented yet|

+### The book did provide a full suite of tools for testing purposes (the photo below is using the CPU Emulator to test the pong game application)

 ![The CPU executing Pong](assets/CPU_PONG_Image.jpg)